roboflow/roboflow-python/README.md

 ### Contributing

-1. uptick the pip package minor version number in `setup.py`
+1. Increment the pip package minor version number in `setup.py`
-1. manually add any new dependencies to the `requirements.txt` and list of dependencies in `setup.py` (careful not to overwrite any packages that might screw up backwards dependencies for object detection, etc.)
+1. Manually add any new dependencies to `requirements.txt` and list of dependencies in `setup.py` (Be careful not to overwrite any packages that might screw up backwards dependencies for object detection, etc.)

 ### Code Quality